kamal-teja/indian-meal-planner/MIGRATION_COMPLETE.md

 ## 🎉 Migration Summary

-The Indian Meal Planner application has been successfully migrated from a Node.js backend to a modern Go backend.
+The Nourish application has been successfully migrated from a Node.js backend to a modern Go backend.
 All old Node.js files have been removed and documentation has been updated.

 ## 📁 New Project Structure